Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Violent events formed Hljóðaklettar

 But Hljóðaklettar is just like Ásbyrgi.
 They are the result of violent geological events.
 Hljóðaklettar are remains of ancient craters covered in volcanic material.
 Massive flooding would sweep away all loose debris and leave behind the solidified lava.
-Our next destination, Rauðhólar was how Hljóðaklettar looked.
-High sandy hills with a red taint which gives their name.
-Literally, Rauðhólar means red hills and they are impressive.
-And the view from them is just incredible.
+Our next destination, Rauðhólar, was how Hljóðaklettar looked.
+High sandy hills with a red taint, which gives their name.
+Literally, Rauðhólar means red hills, and they are impressive.
+And the view from there is just incredible.

 Hiking to Ásbyrgi

-From Rauðhólar it was a hike across a beautiful heath to the edge of Ásbyrgi.
-It was a hot day and I thanked my lucky stars I had remembered my short pants.
+From Rauðhólar, it was a hike across a beautiful heath to the edge of Ásbyrgi.
+It was a hot day, and I thanked my lucky stars I had remembered my shorts.
 Otherwise, I would probably have collapsed into a sweaty heap.
 My liter of Powerade I had brought was quickly soaked up.
 At Ásbyrgi the sky had become overcast and there a few drops of rain.
 That did not detract from the amazing view from the top of the cliff there.
 I was impressed by the skessuketill or ‘trollkettle’ above the Botnstjörn at the bottom of Ásbyrgi.

 Water and rocks had drilled a massive hole above the cliff’s face before the torrent tore down to form Ásbyrgi.